amithyone/fastify-food-app/public/videos/README.md

-# Video Functionality for Abuja Eat
+# Video Functionality for Fastify

 This directory contains video assets and documentation for the kitchen live stream functionality.